My family mans our booth in nearly every event the Café attends. There’s my mom, my brother, me, and my dad. We’re a constant sight at conventions.

 Our family spent lots of time with him out of the house until his second chemotherapy session.
 After that, he would stay in bed with my mom, who kept him company.
 Much later, a daytime nurse would assist her.

 He was smiling when my mom played Amazing Grace for him on Friday, June 6, when his breathing was especially labored.
 They managed to exchange ‘I love you’s.
-She also told him that his kids loved him while we all rushed home from work, because the way he breathed was scaring mom.
+She also told him that his kids loved him while we all rushed home from work because the way he breathed was scaring mom.
 He told her he already knew that.
 We were all with him as he breathed his last.

 Remembering Papu

-I know we don’t see him any more, but we all know he’s in a better place.
+I know we don’t see him anymore, but we all know he’s in a better place.
 Knowing he’s completely free of pain beats the loneliness we feel when we miss him, just a bit.
 It helps even more to know that he knew how much we loved him, all the way to his final moments.

 I may not see him, but I’ll always remember him, especially whenever I hear classic rock.
-I’ll remember him whenever songs like Bette Davis’ Eyes start playing on the radio, since he’d always pause at stations that play songs I like just so I could listen in a time when internet didn’t let me download mp3s.
+I’ll remember him whenever songs like Bette Davis’ Eyes start playing on the radio, since he’d always pause at stations that play songs I like just so I could listen in a time when the internet didn’t let me download mp3s.

-I’ll remember him whenever I catch a game with Miami Heat, or watch either the Discovery Channel, the History Channel, or the National Geographic Channel.
-I’ll remember him whenever I watch a rerun of FRIENDS, or watch a good action movie—especially with classic action stars like Sylvester Stallone and Arnold Schwarzenegger, whose name I couldn’t spell without Google.
+I’ll remember him whenever I catch a game with the Miami Heat, or watch either the Discovery Channel, the History Channel, or the National Geographic Channel.
+I’ll remember him whenever I watch a rerun of FRIENDS, or watch a good action movie—especially with classic action stars like Sylvester Stallone and Arnold Schwarzenegger, whose names I couldn’t spell without Google.

 I’ll tell people that keybies are 2 for 100 for you.